 Although mentioned before, data is your best friend when dropping an iOS version.
-Make sure you know the facts and you have an overview of what it means for your app to drop a certain iOS, macOS, tvOS or watchOS version.
+Please make sure you know the facts and you have an overview of what it means for your app to drop a certain iOS, macOS, tvOS, or watchOS version.

-If you didn’t build in any analytics you can always go to the App Analytics page in App Store Connect.
+If you didn’t build in any analytics, you could always go to the App Analytics page in App Store Connect.

 Convincing your colleagues or managers

-It might be clear to you that you want to drop an iOS version but you’re often not alone.
+It might be clear that you want to drop an iOS version, but you’re often not alone.
 Make sure you have reasons to drop an iOS version and use them to convince both your colleagues and your managers.
 You should not only drop an iOS version because it makes your life as a developer easier.
-Think further, make reasoning, and convince your fellow colleague that it’s better for both you and the product to drop an iOS version.
+Think further, make reasoning, and convince your colleague that both you and the product should drop an iOS version.

 How to drop an iOS version?

-However, there’s more you can and need to do to make this a smooth process.
+However, there’s more effort required to make this a smooth process.

 Prepare and decide how your last supported version will be

-Therefore, it’s important to think about the features you want to be available in this latest supported build.
-Sometimes you can decide to create a stable release of your last new features so those users at least have a most up to date version possible.
+Therefore, it’s important to think about the features you want in this latest supported build.
+Sometimes you can decide to create a stable release of your last new features, so those users at least have the most up-to-date version possible.

 Informing the users

-If you’re a good citizen you make sure the users of an unsupported iOS version get informed.
+If you’re a good citizen, you make sure the users of an unsupported iOS version get informed.
 Tell them they’re running an unsupported iOS version and that they’ll only be up to date if they update their iOS device.
-Although this might not always be possible for each user due to an old device, it will at least make sure those other users think about updating their software.
-This will make both you and other developers happy as the adoption rate will grow.
+Although this might not always be possible for each user due to an old device, it will make sure those other users think about updating their software.
+This will make both you and the other developers happy as the adoption rate will grow.